-Unlike the large number of event classes in AWT and Swing (for example), Jini typically uses events of one type, the RemoteEvent, or a small number of subclasses of RemoteEvent.
-The class has these public methods:
+Unlike the large number of event classes in the AWT and Swing, for example, Jini uses events of one type, the RemoteEvent, or a small number of subclasses of RemoteEvent.
+The RemoteEvent class has these public methods (and some inherited methods):

 '''

 package net.jini.core.event;

 public class RemoteEvent implements java.io.Serializable {

 public long getID();

 public long getSequenceNumber();

+'''

 public java.rmi.MarshalledObject getRegistrationObject();

-}

-'''

-Events in JavaBeans and AWT convey complex object state information, and this is enough for the listeners to act with full knowledge of the changes that have caused the event to be generated.
-Jini events avoid this and convey just enough information to allow state information to be found if needed.
-A remote event is serializable and can be moved around the network to its listeners.
+Events in Beans and AWT convey complex object state information, and this is enough for the listeners to act with full knowledge of the changes that have caused the event to be generated.
+Jini events avoid this, and convey just enough information to allow state information to be found if needed.
+A remote event is serializable and is moved around the network to its listeners.
 The listeners then have to decide whether or not they need more detailed information than the simple information in each remote event.
 If they do need more information, they will have to contact the event source to get it.

-AWT events, such as MouseEvent, contain an id field that is set to a value such as MOUSE_PRESSED or MOUSE_RELEASED.
-These fields are not seen by the AWT programmer because the AWT event dispatch system uses the id field to choose an appropriate method, such as mousePressed() or mouseReleased().
+AWT events, such as MouseEvent, contain an id field that is set to values such as MOUSE\PRESSED or MOUSE\RELEASED.
+These are not seen by the AWT programmer because the AWT event dispatch system uses the id field to choose appropriate methods, such as mousePressed() or mouseReleased().
 Jini does not make these assumptions about event dispatch, and just gives you the identifier.
 Either the source or the listener (or both) will know what this value means.
-For example, a file classifier that can update its knowledge of MIME types could have message types ADD_TYPE and REMOVE_TYPE to reflect the sorts of changes it is going through.
+For example, a file classifier that can update its knowledge of MIME types could have message types ADD\TYPE and REMOVE\TYPE to reflect the sort of changes it is going through.

 In a synchronous system with no losses, both sides of an interaction can keep consistent ideas of state and order of events.
 In a network system this is not so easy.
 Jini makes no assumptions about guarantees of delivery and does not even assume that events are delivered in order.
-The Jini event mechanism does not specify how events get from producer to listener; it could be by RMI calls, but it may be through an unreliable third party.
-The event source supplies a sequence number that could be used to construct state and ordering information if needed, and this generalizes things such as timestamps on mouse events.
-For example, a message with an id of ADD_TYPE and a sequence number of 10 could correspond to the state change "added MIME type text/xml for files with suffix .xml."
-Another event with an id of REMOVE_TYPE and a sequence number of 11 would be taken as a later event, even if it arrived earlier.
+The Jini event mechanism does not specify how events get from producer to listener-it could be by RMI calls, but it may be through an unreliable third party.
+The event source supplies a sequence number that could be used to construct state and ordering information if needed, and this generalizes things such as time-stamps on mouse events.
+For example, a message with id of ADD TYPE and sequence number of 10 could correspond to the state change "added MIME type text/xml for files with suffix .xml".
+Another event with id of REMOVE TYPE and sequence number of 11 would be taken as a later event, even if it arrived earlier.
+The listener will receive the event with id and sequence number only.
+Either this will be meaningful to the listener, or it will need to contact the event source and ask for more information about that sequence number.
 The event source should be able to supply state information upon request, given the sequence number.